Advice for Dismissed Students Planning to Petition for Scholastic Reinstatement

 |3.
 Earn a cumulative 3.3 GPA in all coursework taken since dismissal|

 |Path Two – Committee Review Reinstatement|

 |Students who do not meet the requirements for Guaranteed Reinstatement may submit petitions for review by the Scholastic Standing Committee.
 (Students may opt to take this path in the first place.)|

-Petitions for Path One - Guaranteed Reinstatement are accepted on a rolling basis up to the Friday before classes begin.
+Petitions for Path One - Guaranteed Reinstatement are accepted on a rolling basis up to the Friday before classes begin (the Thursday before if Friday is a holiday).
 Students are strongly encouraged to meet with an advisor to discuss the best quarter for returning.

 Petitions for Path Two - Committee Review Reinstatement are due on the following deadlines.
 Postmarks accepted.
 If the deadline falls on a weekend or holiday, petitions will be accepted the next business day until 5 p.m.